Venus Rouhani MA, LMFT-S, LPC-S

 frequently asked questions

 A number of benefits are available from participating in therapy.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, troubled relationships, unresolved childhood issues, grief, stress management, body image issues, and creative blocks.
-Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marital issues, and the stresses of daily life.
+Many people also find that licensed professional counselors and marriage therapists can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marital issues, and the stresses of daily life.
 Therapists can provide a fresh perspective on a difficult problem, or point you in the right direction.
 The benefits you obtain from therapy depend on how well you use the process and put it into practice.
 Some of the benefits available from therapy include:

 • Attaining a better understanding of yourself, goals, and values